Let’s extend wild camping across our National Parks

 That’s why we’re calling for a 12-month wild camping trial on open access land within selected National Parks.
 If trials are successful, we want to see legislative reform to explicitly recognise wild camping as a legitimate form of open-air recreation.

-These reforms could be achieved in England by amending current legislation, namely the National Parks and Access to the Countryside Act 1949 or the Countryside and Rights of Way Act 2000.
-However, we think this is the perfect opportunity for the UK government to build on their existing commitments and bring forward a new, ambitious bill that secures a wider package of reforms for National Parks and public access.
-Such legislation could go beyond small tweaks and deliver a modern, fit-for-purpose framework — one that establishes wild camping rights, strengthens protections for nature, improves equality of access, and gives everyone a say in how National Parks are run.
+Extending appropriate wild camping rights could be achieved in England by amending current legislation, namely the National Parks and Access to the Countryside Act 1949 or the Countryside and Rights of Way Act 2000.
+However, we think this is the perfect opportunity for the UK government to build on their existing commitments and bring forward a new bill that secures a wider package of reforms for National Parks and public access.
+Such legislation could go beyond small tweaks and deliver a modern, fit-for-purpose framework that establishes wild camping rights, strengthens protections for nature, improves equality of access, and gives everyone a say in how National Parks are run.

 Additional measures to support the extension of wild camping should include:

-- The ability for National Parks to introduce byelaws or exclusion zones to protect sensitive or overused sites.
+• The ability for National Park Authorities to make decisions over whether and where wild camping is appropriate, and introduce byelaws or exclusion zones to protect sensitive or overused sites.

 Supporting BMC’s We Wild Camp Campaign